Don't you have an account?

 • Include a detailed list of affiliations for all authors, listing the names of all authors associated with each affiliation along with complete addresses.
 Ensure that institutional or company email addresses are provided for all corresponding authors.

-• Please include a set of 3 to 7 keywords that accurately represent the article's subject matter.
+• Please include a set of 5 to 6 keywords that accurately represent the article's subject matter.

-3.3.Text Formatting
+Text Formatting

 • Science Park Publisher publishes a significant impact or advance work.
-Manuscripts presenting data in isolation, devoid of analysis, interpretation, or discussion, are deemed acceptable solely when the data's significance is anticipated to catalyze substantial progress in scientific or technological research, prompting further studies and innovations.
+Manuscripts presenting data in isolation, devoid of analysis, interpretation, or discussion, are deemed acceptable solely when the data's significance is anticipated to catalyse substantial progress in scientific or technological research, prompting further studies and innovations.

 • Authors of the article are solely responsible for the contents in their article(s) including accuracy of the facts, statements, and citing resources.

-• Title– Author(s) – (Dedication) – Affiliation(s), – Keywords – Abstract- Graphical Abstract -– Main text [including Figures, Schemes and Tables] – (Experimental/Methods Section) –Conclusion-Acknowledgements – References.
+• Word templates for different types of the article are available.
+General order of the sections in the form of: Title– Author(s) – (Dedication) – Affiliation(s), – Keywords – Abstract- Graphical Abstract -– Main text [including Figures, Schemes and Tables] – (Experimental/Methods Section) –Conclusion-Acknowledgements – References.

 • All submissions must be written in English and adhere to proper grammatical and linguistic standards.